StudyFrenchSpanish

 India and Brazil are emerging nations, and both countries have enormous potential to grow bilaterally.

-This is yet another important reason to learn the Portuguese language in India.
+This is yet another critical reason to learn the Portuguese language in India.

 4. Beautiful, Easy, and Gateway to other Romance languages

-Portuguese is a relatively easy language to learn, especially if you already know other Romance or even Germanic languages.
+Portuguese is relatively easy to learn, especially if you know other Romance or Germanic languages.

 French, Spanish, Italian, or even English have many words, and grammar rules are nearly identical.